SwingWorker in Java

-SwingWorker is an abstract class developed for Swing library of the Java programming language.
-It is used to performed lengthy GUI interaction tasks in a background thread.
+SwingWorker is an abstract class developed for the Swing library of the Java programming language.
+It is used to perform lengthy GUI interaction tasks in a background thread.
 While developing applications, sometimes the GUI hangs when it is trying to do some huge or lengthy task.
 This lag is a big bottleneck.
-For such purposes, swingworker is developed which schedules the execution of this lengthy task on a different thread while the GUI still remains responsive.
+For such purposes, SwingWorker is developed which schedules the execution of this lengthy task on a different thread while the GUI still remains responsive.

-Java language has three threads, namely:
+Java language has three threads, namely listed below as follows:

 - Current Thread (Initial Thread): this is the thread on which the initial application logic executes.

 - Event Dispatch Thread: all event handling code executes on this thread.

 - Worker Threads: also known as background threads where all time-consuming background tasks are executed.

 SwingWorker allows users to schedule the execution of background tasks on Worker Thread.
 But how will the user get to know when the task has finished its execution or if the user needs to update GUI(running on the initial thread) as per the thread execution?
 This implies we need inter-thread communication as well.
 SwingWorker is designed for such tricky situations that provide communication on the event dispatch thread.